History of the Jews in Canada: Community growth (1862–1939)

 By 1911, there were Jewish communities in all of Canada's major cities.
-By 1914, there were about 100, 000 Jews in Canada with three quarters living in either Montreal or Toronto.
-The overwhelming majority of Canadian Jews were Ashkenazim who came from either the Austrian or Russian empires.
+By 1914, there were about 100,000 Jews in Canada, with three-quarters living in either Montreal or Toronto.
+The overwhelming majority of Canadian Jews were Ashkenazim who came from either the Austrian or Russian Empires.
 There were two competing strands of Jewish nationalism in Eastern Europe in the early 20th century, namely Zionism and another tendency that favoured forming separate Jewish cultural institutions with a focus on promoting Yiddish.
 Institutions such as the Montreal Jewish Library with its collection of Yiddish books were examples of the latter tendency.

 The Canadian Jewish Congress (CJC) was founded in 1919 and would be the major representative body of the Canadian Jewish community for 90 years.
-Much of its work was focused on lobbying government around issues of immigration, human rights and anti-Semitism.
-One of the terms of the 1919 Treaty of Versailles were the so-called "minorities treaties" that committed Eastern European states with substantial Jewish populations such as Poland, Romania, and Czechoslovakia to protect the rights of minorities with the League of Nations to monitor their compliance.
+Much of its work was focused on lobbying the government around issues of immigration, human rights and anti-Semitism.
+One of the terms of the 1919 Treaty of Versailles was the so-called "minorities treaties" that committed Eastern European states with substantial Jewish populations, such as Poland, Romania, and Czechoslovakia, to protect the rights of minorities with the League of Nations to monitor their compliance.
 The CJC was founded in part to lobby the government of Canada to use its influence at the League of Nations to ensure that the Eastern European states were abiding by the terms of the "minorities treaties".

-On August 16, 1933, one of the most famous anti-Semitic incidents in Canada took place, known as the Christie Pits Riot.
+On August 16, 1933, one of the most famous anti-Semitic incidents in Canada took place, known as the Christie Pits riot.
 On that day after a baseball game in Toronto a group of young men using Nazi symbols started a massive melee, arguably the largest in Toronto's history, on the ground of racial hatred, involving hundreds of men.

 In 1934, another anti-Semitic incident occurred when the first medical strike in a Canadian hospital was held in response to the appointment of a Jewish doctor to Montreal's Notre-Dame Hospital.
 Dr Sam Rabinovitch would have been the first Jew appointed to the a French-Canadian hospital.
-The four day strike, nicknamed the "Days of Shame", involved interns refusing to "provide care to anyone, including emergency patients".
+The four-day strike, nicknamed the "Days of Shame", involved interns refusing to "provide care to anyone, including emergency patients".
 The strike was called off after Dr Rabinovitch resigned after he realised that no patients would be treated otherwise.